1st Step Housing Consultant

 Housing Stabilization Services (HSS)

-Support to help reduce barriers for people with disabilities, disabling conditions and seniors to find and keep housing.
+Support to help reduce barriers for people with disabilities or disabling conditions (and their families) and seniors to find and keep housing.

-Provides three types of services that may include housing consultation, transition and/or sustaining services :
+Provides three types of services that may include housing transition, sustaining and/or consultation services:

 Housing Transition Services helps a person plan for, find, and move into housing and may include: